frslabs/octus-aadhar-offline-android/README.md

                  0 is for Aadhaar Offline in app ,
                  1 is for Aadhaar Offline redirect*/
                 .setNode(node)
+                /* If the user need to change button background color and text color need to add below lines  */ .setButtonColorCode("#000000")
+                .setTextColorCode("#FFFFFF")
                 .setApiCredentials(new OctusAadharOfflineApiCredentials(OCTUS_AADHAR_OFFLINE_API_BASE_URL
                         , OCTUS_AADHAR_OFFLINE_KEY_ID
                         , OCTUS_AADHAR_OFFLINE_KEY_SEC))